realh/panel-mover/README.md

 GNOME Shell Extension.

-Automatically moves the top panel to the secondary monitor if the primary is in fullscreen and/or allows it to be moved automatically.
+Automatically moves the top panel to the secondary monitor if the primary is in fullscreen and/or allows it to be moved manually.

 Based on
 [Noobsai's fullscreen-avoider extension](https://extensions.gnome.org/extension/4362/fullscreen-avoider/)